-The numbers shown report the number of stock options granted to the Named Executive Officers in fiscal year 2015 under the 2010 Equity Incentive Plan, as adjusted by the Compensation Committee to mitigate the effect of the special dividend declared by the Company on October 1, 2015, described in the Compensation Discussion and Analysis on page 34.
-These stock options vest and become exercisable in four equal annual installments beginning one year from the date of grant.
-For more information about long-term incentive grant practices, see page 34.
+The numbers shown report the number of stock options granted to the Named Executive Officers in fiscal year 2017 under the 2010 Equity Incentive Plan.
+The stock options granted on February 28, 2017 vest and become exercisable in four equal annual installments beginning one year from the tenth day of the month immediately following the date of grant.
+For more information about long-term incentive grant practices, see page 32.

-Under the 2010 Equity Incentive Plan, the Compensation Committee may grant different types of equity, including stock options, stock appreciation rights, unrestricted shares, restricted shares, restricted stock units and performance share units.
-In fiscal year 2015, the Named Executive Officers were granted stock options, restricted stock units and performance share units.
+Under the 2010 Equity Incentive Plan, the Compensation Committee may grant different types of equity, including stock options, stock appreciation rights, unrestricted shares, restricted stock units and performance share units.
+In fiscal year 2017, the Named Executive Officers were granted restricted stock units, performance share units and stock options.